-The members of the President’s Cabinet, under the leadership of Interim President Dr. Gregory T. DeCinque, are responsible for all departments and divisions of the college.
+The members of the President’s Cabinet, under the leadership of President Dr. Marcia Conston, are responsible for all departments and divisions of the college.

 Curtis K. Aasen